• About Me

 Tags

-chronic illness, health, personal
+chronic illness, health, heart failure, personal

 Well, I got the answer to why my fatigue has been getting worse and worse even when my pain is manageable, I’m preserving energy by using the powerchair, and my POTS symptoms are relatively well controlled.
 On Valentines Day I got was a call from my cardiologist.
 I mentioned being so frustrated with my current level of fatigue, and that I was considering going to a private specialist.
 “Well, I could refer you”, he said , “but most of the patients I refer there have hypertension due to stress and fatigue due to burnout, they’re working too hard.
 You’re fatigued because your heart isn’t pumping effectively.
 Didn’t you get the letter?”
 (I had not gotten the letter.)